crownengine/crown/README.md

-crown - Lightweight cross-platform game engine that tries to Keep It Simple.
+crown - Lightweight, cross-platform game engine that tries to Keep It Simple.
 =====

 ##What is it?